delannoy/cms-das-lumi-short-exercise/setup.md

 ```
 {: .output}

-> ## python hints
+> ## Bonus python hints!
-> Note that the brilconda3 virtual environment offers a faily recent version of python3 (3.7) and batteries are included (lots of third-party python packages)!
+> Note that the brilconda3 virtual environment offers a faily recent version of python (3.7) and batteries are included (lots of third-party python packages)!
 > You might consider defining a `brilconda3` alias in your `~/.bashrc` to prepend brilconda3 to the `$PATH` environment variable:
 > ```bash
 > echo 'alias brilconda3="[[ -d /cvmfs/cms-bril.cern.ch/brilconda3 ]] && export PATH=/cvmfs/cms-bril.cern.ch/brilconda3/bin:${PATH}"' >> "${HOME}/.bashrc"